mikei

 The mitime range that begins at mistart and ends at mi 0 is called midai (pronounced “my day”).
 Notice that because mitime counts down, mitimezones mirror mitime at mistart, and the last unit of mitime before 0.0.0 is 1.1.1 for all mitimezones.

 The mitimezone 4.4.4.6 is the default reference mitimezone, called Standard Mitime and abbreviated SM.
-Standard Mitime is the most generalized structure and reflects a number of existing cultural expectations about the structure of time, such as 16 waking hours and the tendency to divide time by quarters, along with the concept of the “business day.”
+Standard Mitime is the most generalized structure and it is highly compatible with a number of existing cultural expectations about the structure of time, such as 16 waking hours and the tendency to divide time by quarters, along with the concept of the “business day.”

 In Standard Mitime, midai mistarts at 6am (4sm) and is 16 standard hours (and mihours) long, after subtracting 8 hours of sleep at night.
-This total available time is divided into quarters called mi that are each 4 standard hours duration.
-Each mi is divided into quarters called mihours that are each a standard hour duration.
-If needed, one can further divide each mihour into quarters called miminutes that are each 15 standard minutes duration.
+This total available time is divided into quarters called mi that are each 4 standard hours long.
+Each mi is divided into quarters called mihours that are each a standard hour long.
+If needed, one can further divide each mihour into quarters called miminutes that are each 15 standard minutes long.

-Because both mihours and standard hours are 60 standard minutes in length, translating between mitime and standard time quickly becomes intuitive.
+Because both mihours and standard hours are 60 standard minutes long, translating between mitime and standard time quickly becomes intuitive.
 To start, realize that in Standard Mitime, the mid-point of midai reflects standard time:

 2sm = 2pm